Nestor Binabo: Speakership (2010–2012)

-Acting governorship (January-February 2012)
+Acting governorship (January–February 2012)

 He was made acting Governor of Bayelsa on 27 January 2012, after Timipre Sylva, along with four other governors nationwide, was removed by the Supreme Court.
-During his brief tenure as acting governor, he fired several members of Sylva's cabinet, and threatened legal action against Chevron following a high profile oil spill.
+During his brief tenure as acting governor, he fired several members of Sylva's cabinet, and threatened legal action against Chevron following a high-profile oil spill.
 He left office on 14 February 2012, and was succeeded by Henry Dickson of the People's Democratic Party.
 He subsequently resigned the speakership, citing the fact that both he and Dickson hail from the same senatorial district.
-He was succeeded by Kombewei Benson.
+He was succeeded by Kombowei Benson.

-Post-speakership (2012-present)
+Post-speakership (2012–present)

 In June 2012, after Benson was impeached and removed from the speakership by a majority of the Assembly, Binabo successfully nominated his own former deputy speaker, Fini Angaye, to fill the vacant slot.

 Split from PDP and joining APC (2015)

 He was expelled from the People's Democratic Party in May 2015 due to alleged anti-party activities in the 2015 general election.
 He, along with several dozen other PDP chieftains, formally defected to the All Progressives Congress in August 2015.
-In the years since, he has taken on increasingly anti-PDP political positions.
+In the years since, he took on increasingly anti-PDP political positions.

-APC years (2015-present)
+APC years (2015–2023)

 In November 2015, in a speech in Yenagoa, he accused then-governor and former ally Henry Dickson of threatening to assassinate him over a local political rivalry.
 Dickson and the PDP denied all accusations and characterized them as lies.

 As of May 2018, he was the leader of one of the two major factions of the Bayelsa APC.
 The leader of the other major faction was Timipre Sylva.

 He was one of several prominent Bayelsa State APC politicians who endorsed President Muhammadu Buhari's 2019 reelection bid.

+He died on 29 June 2023.
+Former president Goodluck Jonathan and governor of Bayelsa State Douye Diri sent their condolences through their spokespersons.